ULTRAVIOLET BLOOD IRRADIATION

 - Cancer (breast, colon, and prostate)

 - Autoimmune diseases (lupus, rheumatoid arthritis, and Sjogren’s Syndrome)

 - High blood pressure

 UVC – Ultraviolet A, B, and C are absorbed by the blood, but only UVC light contains the highest germicidal activity.
 UVC is capable of breaking apart the DNA strands within the nucleus of living cells.
 By deactivating pathogens in the blood and re-inserting them, the body has the ability to create antibodies and fight back.
 According to studies, UVC light killed both lipid-enveloped (LE) and non enveloped (NLE) virus and bacteria.
 Even though only .16% of the blood is exposed, the results are astounding.
 When UVC comes into contact with red blood cells, it is absorbed by the hemoglobin, which reduces inflammation, increases O2 in the system, and improves overall microcirculation.

 UVA – The longest of the UV lights, UVA is the most absorbent wavelength.
 UVA light is able to modify the immune response of cells and carries anti-inflammatory properties.
 Even though the machine carries UVC, it takes a mixture of both to modulate or alter the function of the white cells that are having an auto-immune effect.

-Successfully used in Russia, Germany, and the United States, ultraviolet blood irradiation therapy is backed by many published, well-documented studies which documents its effectiveness against many well-known diseases and infections.
+Successfully used in Russia, Germany, and the United States, UVB is backed by many published, well-documented studies which document its effectiveness against many well-known diseases and infections.
 Before vaccines and antibiotics flooded the medical market, UBI was used extensively throughout the 1940’s and 1950’s.
 Now that we are left with more antibiotic-resistant strains of bacteria, UBI has a chance to rewrite medical history.
 Since everything is administered in a controlled, carefully monitored environment, all risk is minimized.